-- 71. The data in Part 2 show that one-quarter of humanity lives in a conflict affected area.
+- 71. The data in section II of the present report show that one quarter of humanity lives in a conflict-affected area.
 Development cannot wait in these areas.
-Investments in peace and sustainable development generate a virtuous cycle with development gains addressing the drivers of conflict and inclusive peace enabling development priorities to expand. - 72.
-Advancing the SDGs in conflict affected regions and those with humanitarian needs will break cycles of dependency and address the underlying drivers of vulnerability.
+Investments in peace and sustainable development generate a virtuous cycle, with development gains addressing the drivers of conflict and inclusive peace enabling development priorities to expand. - 72.
+Advancing the Sustainable Development Goals in conflict-affected regions and those with humanitarian needs will break cycles of dependency and address the underlying drivers of vulnerability.
 It is vital to ensure that persons affected by instability, conflict or violence have access to services and protection, including the more than 100 million forcibly displaced people worldwide, among which more than 32 million are refugees.
-Countries that are affected by conflict or humanitarian disaster need their partners and supporters to act in a coherent manner.
+16 Countries that are affected by conflict or humanitarian disaster need their partners and supporters to act in a coherent manner.
 They need peacebuilders, development practitioners and humanitarians who can see the bigger picture.
 They need partners who do not work in isolation.
 The United Nations must lead by example.
 I expect all United Nations entities to work in a coherent fashion that simultaneously advances development priorities, meets humanitarian needs and builds peace. - 73.
-The New Agenda for Peace, which is being prepared as part of preparations for the Summit of the Future, will seek to reduce strategic risks by strengthening international foresight and capacities to identify and adapt to new risks and to focus on preventing conflict.
+The New Agenda for Peace, which is being prepared as part of preparations for the Summit of the Future, will seek to reduce strategic risks by strengthening international foresight and capacities to identify and adapt to new risks and to focus on preventing conflict.17